Polytechnic University of Milan: Architecture, Design and Construction Engineering

 Architecture, Design and Construction Engineering schools have a limited number of students admitted every year and the selection is based on a national test administered by the Ministry of Education.
 The test is divided into five parts, each about one of the following general subject: Logic and General Knowledge; History; Drawing and Representation; Mathematics and Physics.

 Graduate programs

 Admission to the graduate programs in the university requires an undergraduate degree and a set of requirements specific for each school, such as the time spent in obtaining the undergraduate degree or the grade point average scored during the undergraduate program.
 The university also offers courses of study for the title of Dottore di Ricerca (PhD), MBA courses, and other postgraduate courses.
-MIP Business School is one of the most prominent management schools in Italy and was ranked as the 96th best business school in the world by Financial Times in 2011.
+The university's Graduate School of Management is one of the most prominent management schools in Italy and was ranked as the 96th best business school in the world by Financial Times in 2011.

 Departments

-The Polytechnic University of Milan is organized in 12 departments:
+The Politecnico di Milano is organized in 12 departments: